krugle-jp/Krugle-Library/KLiP/user_guide.md

 #### Using Entire File Context

 For very large files, KLiP may struggle to incorporate the entire content due to its limited LLM context windows.
-Consider selecting specific code sections containing relevant context, as complete files are rarely needed.
+Consider selecting specific code sections containing relevant ontext, as complete files are rarely needed.

 #### Editing Large Files

-Similarly, attempting to edit too many lines at once may exceed context window limits and result in sluggish performance when applying suggestions.
+Similarly, attempting to edict too many lines at once may exceed context window limits and result in sluggish performance when applying suggestions.

 #### Selecting Really Long Lines